WINEMKTG 7035 - Legal Aspects of Wine Business (M)

-Lecturers aim to mark and return assignments to students within two (2) weeks of the due date with written feedback.
-Students are responsible for collecting their marked assignments from either their tutorials or lectures.
-If assignments are not collected after two (2) weeks, the assignments will be available at the Student Hub for two (2) weeks.
-The remaining assignments will only be posted out to the students, if the correct mailing addresses are on the assignments.
+Lecturers aim to mark and return assignments to students within two weeks of the due date with written feedback.
+Students are responsible for collecting their marked assignments from either their seminars.
+If assignments are not collected after two weeks, the assignments will be available at the Law School office Hub for two weeks, after which the remaining assignments will be disposed of.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.